mapproxy/mapproxy/doc/install.rst

 Install MapProxy
 ----------------

-Your virtual environment should already contain `pip`_, a tool to install Python packages.
-If not, ``easy_install pip`` is enough to get it.
+Your virtual environment should contains `pip`_, a tool to install Python packages.

 To install you need to call::